Engineering, computing and technology

 Engineering Design is intended for students progressing to Engineering, Computer Science, or

 Architecture degree programmes.
-The focus of this element is on putting students’ studies into
+The focus of this module is on putting students’ studies into

 context in the wider world, in particular by considering how different professions must collaborate

 in the world of work.
-This Element will consider a number of different design processes, and how
+This module will consider a number of different design processes, and how

 they might be implemented by multi-disciplinary teams, as well as how the design activity fits within